Modified Quantum Wheatstone Bridge based on current circulation: Current Results at finite voltage and temperature

 To interpret the results presented above, we analyze the energy-dependent contributions to the upper and lower branch currents as a function of applied voltage.
-In other words, we examine how the integrands in Eq. ~\eqref{eq_u_cuurent} vary with energy for different voltage values.
+In other words, the behavior of integrands in Eq. ~\eqref{eq_u_cuurent} is examined with energy for different voltage values.
 At low voltages, only energy levels near the on-site chemical potential $\mu$ contribute significantly to transport.
 As shown in Fig.~\ref{voltage_and_dephasing} (a), the upper branch current flows opposite to the bias.
 This behavior arises from the interplay between geometrical asymmetry and the AEDP \cite{Upadhyay_2024}.
 As the voltage increases, additional energy channels become active, favoring parallel rather than CC, which begins to compromise the device’s functionality, as seen in Fig. ~\ref{voltage_and_dephasing} (b).

 With further voltage increase, the positive current contributions outweigh the negative ones, causing the total upper branch current to become positive.
 This explains the observed shift of the zero-crossing point away from the balanced Wheatstone condition.
 This also tells us that if the energy levels other than the ones causing the additional degeneracy are sufficiently far from the degeneracy point, any device based on AEDP will not loose functionality for moderate voltages.
 Finally, examining the general case of finite voltage and environmental dephasing, illustrated in Fig.~\ref{voltage_and_dephasing} (c), the device initially maintains an efficiency above $90\%$ for moderate voltage and dephasing.
 However, for larger combined values of voltage and dephasing, the efficiency drops sharply, rendering the device ineffective.